 When we talk about nonprofit vision statements and nonprofit mission statements, we talk about moving from the why (vision) to the how (mission).
 But the other “how” to consider is how organizations take those concepts and put them into practical use.
-Below are 5 of our favorite nonprofit mission statements, with takeaways that will inspire you to write or refine your own.Nonprofit mission statements from @PolarBears, @TEDTalks, @FaithMattersNet, @UNRefugeeAgency, and… Click To Tweet
+Below are 5 of our favorite nonprofit mission statements, with takeaways that will inspire you to write or refine your own.Nonprofit mission statements from @PolarBears, @TEDTalks, @FaithMattersNet, @UNRefugeeAgency, and @KaramFoundation — and why we love them.
+Click To Tweet

 Mission: “Our mission is to conserve polar bears and the sea ice they depend on.
 Through media, science, and advocacy, we work to inspire people to care about the Arctic, the threats to its future, and the connection between this remote region and our global climate.”